Online medical consent for practitioners and patients

 That’s why we’ve developed Consentic.

-Consentic is an online platform for medical, dental and financial consent.
+Consentic is an online platform for medical and dental consent.
 The comprehensive library of medical consent videos and interactive checklists optimise and standardise the consent process, saving you time and stress, and reducing your medicolegal risk.

 How Consentic Can Help You

 Consentic streamlines, standardises and improves the consent process for doctors and patients.
-The interactive medical and financial consent videos save you time, improves your patients’ understanding of their procedures, and improves patient satisfaction.
+The interactive medical consent videos save you time, improves your patients’ understanding of their procedures, and improves patient satisfaction.

 Save time and money